How To Install Custom Fonts for Google Docs

 Google’s built-in additional fonts are very useful, but they come with two problems: first, not every Google font makes it into the Google Fonts system, and second, you have to go into Google Fonts every time you want to use a different font.

 Installing Extensis Fonts is very easy.
-In an open Google Docs document, select Add-ons and type “Extensis” into the search bar and hit return.
+In an open Google Docs document, select ‘Add-ons’ in the upper left-hand corner and type “Extensis” into the search bar and hit return.
 Click on the +Free button and it will automatically install after asking you which Google account to install it on and asking for permission to install.

 Extensis Fonts will open in the sidebar with a preview of all your fonts.
 This extension also gives you the ability to sort and select them effortlessly.

 Add Fonts to Windows from the Google Fonts Website